zer0def/nginxinc-kubernetes-ingress/docs-web/integration-with-cis.md

       selector:
         app: nginx-ingress
     ```
-    Note the label `app: nginx-ingress-cis`.
+    Note the label `app: ingresslink`.
 We will use it in the Step 2.
 1. In the [ConfigMap](/nginx-ingress-controller/configuration/global-configuration/configmap-resource), enable the PROXY protocol, which the BIG-IP system will use to pass the client IP and port information to NGINX.
 For the  `set-real-ip-from` key, use the subnet of the IP, which the BIG-IP system uses to send traffic to NGINX:
     ```yaml
     proxy-protocol: "True"